Rotating Charged Black Holes with Scalar Hair Constructed via the Newman-Janis Algorithm: Accretion Disk Structure and Shadow Characteristics: CONSTRAINTS FROM THE EHT OBSERVATIONS OF SUPERMASSIVE BLACK HOLES OF SGR A

-Based on the 2017 VLBI observing mission at 1.3 mm wavelength, the EHT collaboration supplied shadow data for the Sgr A$^{*}$ BH.
-The images of Sgr A$^{*}$'s shadow are crucial for understanding the properties of astrophysical black holes because: (i) Sgr A$^{*}$ examines a curvature that is $10^{6}$ times greater than that of M87$^{*}$, and (ii) it employs separate previous estimations for the mass-to-distance ratio.
-Utilizing various imaging and modeling techniques, these shadow images show remarkable consistency in their characteristics.
-Based on independent stellar dynamics observations of the S0-2 star's orbit using the Keck Telescopes and the Very Large Telescope Interferometer (VLTI), the mass and distance of Sgr A$^{*}$ are determined to be $M=4.0_{-0.6}^{+1.1}\times10^{6}M_{\odot}$ and $D=8$ kpc.
+here, $A$ is the BH shadow area, and $d$ represents the distance between the BH and Earth.
+Based on stellar-dynamical observations of the S0-2 star's orbit, conducted with the Keck Telescopes and the Very Large Telescope Interferometer (VLTI), the mass of Sgr A$^{*}$ is determined to be $M=4.0_{-0.6}^{+1.1}\times10^{6}M_{\odot}$, at a distance of $d=8$ kpc.
 The EHT image of Sgr A$^{*}$ shows an angular shadow diameter within the range $\theta_{d}\in(46.9, 50)\mu$as, which is consistent with the expected shadow of a Kerr BH.
-In Fig.~\ref{SgrA}, we illustrate the shadow angular diameters of rotating Sen black holes at two viewing angles: $\theta_{0}=50^{\circ}$ and $\theta_{0}=90^{\circ}$.
-The observed angular diameters of Sgr A$^{*}$ are shown with the solid black line representing the maximum value of $50\mu as$ and the dashed black line indicating the minimum value of $46.9\mu as$.
-Specifically, for $\theta_{0}=50^{\circ}$, the spin parameter $a$ is constrained to $0.403731<a<1M$, and the parameter $q_{m}$ within $0.133158M<q_{m}<447632M$.
-At $\theta_{0}=90^{\circ}$, the constraints tighten to $0.449765<a<1M$ for $a$ and $0.133158M<q_{m}<447632M$ for $q_{m}$.
+Figures~\ref{SgrA1} and \ref{SgrA2} display the shadow angular diameter of rotating charged BHs with scalar hair at inclination angles $\theta_0 = 17^\circ$ and $90^\circ$, respectively.
+The figure consists of two panels: the left panel fixes the charge parameter at $Q = 0.3$, while the right panel fixes the scalar hair parameter at $s = 0.1$.
+The dashed black line marks the lower limit of the Sgr A$^{*}$ shadow size, $46.9\,\mu$as.
+At $\theta_0 = 17^\circ$, we derive upper bounds on $a$, yielding $a < 0.874$ (left) and $a < 0.861$ (right), along with constraints on $s < 0.283373$ and $Q < 0.522745$.
+At $\theta_0 = 90^\circ$, the model predictions exceed the observational lower bound for all $a$, so no constraint on the spin arises.
+However, $s < 0.283373$ and $Q < 0.522745$ still hold.